airbnb/epoxy/README.md

 ## <a name="annotations"/>Generating helper classes with `@EpoxyAttribute`

-You can reduce boilerplate in you model classes by using the EpoxyAttribute annotation to generate a subclass of your model with setters, getters, equals, and hashcode.
+You can reduce boilerplate in your model classes by using the EpoxyAttribute annotation to generate a subclass of your model with setters, getters, equals, hashCode, reset, and toString.

 For example, you may set up a model like this: